2060-io/webrtc-server/apps/webrtc-server/docs/webrtc-client-setup-guide.md

 # WebRTC Client Setup with Mediasoup

 This guide will walk you through setting up a WebRTC client for emitting and receiving video using Mediasoup, based on implementations in both JavaScript (using mediasoup-client) and Python (using aiortc).

+You can **check out** the **demo** clients located in the demo folder of the repository.

 ## Prerequisites

 ### JavaScript Requirements

 - Node.js (v16 or later)
 - npm/yarn (for dependency management)
 - Web browser with WebRTC support (e.g., Chrome, Firefox)

 ### Python Requirements

 - Python (v3.10 or later)
 - pip for installing dependencies
 - WebSocket server for signaling

 ### Server Requirements

 - Webrtc-server V 1.0.0
 - WebSocket Server for signaling (e.g., protoo server)